novalu/actions-on-google-typescript-template/README.md

 │   │   └───config ... configuration files
 │   │   └───di ... dependency injection configuration for the functions project │   │   └───fulfillments ... fulfillments logic
-│   │   └───managers ... classes with business logic for your fulfillments │   │   └───model ... models which is used in the project │   │   └───storages ... storages for the models
+│   │   └───helpers ... classes you can use when using Firebase or Slack integration │   │   └───managers ... classes with business logic for your fulfillments │   │   └───model ... models classes which is used by your managers │   │   └───storages ... storages for the models
-│   │   └───utils ... utilities for logging, networking, firebase integration, ...
+│   │   └───utils ... utilities for logging, networking, ...
 │   │   │   FunctionsApp.ts
-│   │   │   main.ts
+│   │   │   main.ts ... entry point for executing FunctionsApp in the Firebase function
 │   │   package.json ... dependencies for the functions project
 │   │   tsconfig.json ...
 TypeScript configuration for the functions project
 └───src ... main project for testing locally